pgEdge/cli/docs/functions/cluster.md

-     json-template       # Create a template for a cluster configuration JSON file. init                # Initialize a cluster via cluster configuration JSON file. list-nodes          # List all nodes in the cluster. add-node            # Add a new node to a cluster remove-node         # Remove a node from a cluster replication-begin   # Add all tables to the default replication set on every node. replication-check   # Check and display the replication status for a given cluster. add-db              # Add a database to an existing pgEdge cluster.
+     json-template       # Create a template for a cluster configuration JSON file. init                # Initialize a cluster via cluster configuration JSON file. list-nodes          # List all nodes in the cluster. add-node            # Add a new node to a cluster. remove-node         # Remove a node from a cluster. replication-begin   # Add all tables to the default replication set on every node. replication-check   # Check and display the replication status for a given cluster. add-db              # Add a database to an existing pgEdge cluster.